taikoxyz/taiko-mono/packages/website/pages/docs/guides/use-the-bridge.md

+> Note: The bridge is currently not deployed on the Taiko hackathon testnet, but you can build bridges with the Signal Service cross-chain messaging.

 # Use the bridge

 These steps will help you to use the bridge to transfer assets between Ethereum A1 and Taiko A1.
 All the bridge contracts can be found [here](/docs/reference/contract-addresses).